angular/components/guides/v15-mdc-migration.md

 * Component size, color, spacing, shadows, and animations all change slightly across the board.
   These changes generally improve spec-compliance and accessibility.

-* The DOM structure of components has changed to allow for improved accessibility and compliance with the Material Design spec.
+* The DOM structure for all components has changed to improve accessibility and better follow the Material Design spec.

 * CSS classes applied to components use the `mat-mdc-` prefix, whereas before it was simply a `mat-` prefix.
 Elements that roughly correspond to element in the old implementation have been given the